Brain Injury Coping Skills Group

 BICS sessions are led by clinicians who have completed the official Certified Brain Injury Specialist (CBIS) training through The Academy of Certified Brain Injury Specialists (ACBIS).

-The BICS program at ING is made possible by
+The BICS program at ING is made possible in partnership

 Brain Injury Coping Skills Group: A Preventative Intervention for Patients with Brain Injury and Their Caregivers